 Desk phones and mobile phones can have different termination rates depending on the carrier and call destination (more on this later).

 If you want to avoid inbound and outbound call fees on your business phone number, you can use OpenPhone to make and receive calls for free.
-Once you sign up for the Standard plan ($13 per user per month), you can make unlimited calls and texts in the US and Canada.
+Once you sign up for the Starter plan ($15 per user per month), you can make unlimited calls and texts in the US and Canada.

 Your contact’s country or location